Blog Article / 12 April 2021

 It is best to visit the sites with the guide, who tells fascinating stories about the events that went down here during World War 2.
 If you are planning to visit Wolf’s Lair, the closest big city for overnight is Olsztyn - the capital of the Masuria region.
 However, remember that Gierloz, where Wolf’s Lair is located, is a small village, so there are no direct trains or buses that will take you there from Olsztyn.
 The best way is to book an organized trip by car and therefore, a good overnight base for you is Warsaw, where you have a wider selection of such tours.
 The site is located 3 hours away by car from the Polish capital, which makes it easy to take a day trip there.

 Warsaw is one of the cities, which were horribly affected during World War 2.
-The five years of Nazi occupation and Warsaw Uprising left scars that can still be visible nowadays.
+The five years of Nazi occupation and the Warsaw Uprising left scars that can still be visible nowadays.
 For example, you can see the traces of bullets on the facades of the buildings or numerous battle sites.
 The Old Town of Warsaw was completely destroyed during the Uprising, but it was faithfully reconstructed in the following decades.
 Also, Warsaw is where the biggest ghetto in occupied Europe was.
-Nowadays, you can join many ghetto tours in the Polish capital which lead you through the streets of the former Jewish district and show you the most important Holocaust memorials, such as Umschlagplatz, ghetto wall or the Ghetto Heroes Monument.
+Nowadays, you can join many ghetto tours in the Polish capital which lead you through the streets of the former Jewish district and show you the most important Holocaust memorials, such as Umschlagplatz, the ghetto wall, or the Ghetto Heroes Monument.
 Also, Warsaw has great museums dedicated to history and war: Warsaw Uprising Museum, Museum of the History of Polish Jews POLIN, and Polish Amy Museum.
-If you want to discover the World War 2 sites in Warsaw in more detail, read our article.
+If you want to discover the World War 2 sites in Warsaw in more detail, read our article about WWII sites in Warsaw.

 This major symbol of the Holocaust is one of the top must-sees during any tour to Poland.
 In fact, it is the most frequently visited memorial in Poland.
 On the grounds of the former concentration camp, you can see barracks, fences, fortified walls with barbed wire, wooden watchtowers, and railway ramps.
 The museum also includes exhibitions with personal belongings of the murdered prisoners, such as suitcases, glasses, or shoes.
 Auschwitz I and Auschwitz II-Birkenau are listed on the World Heritage List as evidence of the dehumanization and mass extermination of Jews.